TedHusted/awake/awake.md/awake.md

 Selected topics include graphics, animations, and video segments that emphasize key points.
 After each segment, the newscaster pauses, in case more information is required.
 POTUS often asks followup questions during the brief.
 Nexus is also linked to the president’s phone in case there are followup questions between briefings.

+Segments include North Korea automating more jobs to reduce costs, Quebec’s latest bid to secede from Canada, border security, and Greta Thunberg’s appointment to Prime Minister of Sweden.

 Martinez simply says “Continue” each time the newscaster pauses.

 After covering the expected topics for all four agencies, the newscaster shifts position and leans forward.
 “We now have a developing story to report.”